 With one document nearly complete (11 pages), 3 documents plans (11 pages each), 4 detailed cross referencing tables (15 pages each) for use online and one slightly frazzled brain, my time is complete!

 The task I faced had not be tried before and no one quite knew what the final product would look like but after 4 weeks, 16 government/ NHS documents have been distilled down to 4 document plans.
-Not a small challenge.
-The final week has consisted of talking to other departments to get their veiw on what the tone and layout should be and trying to combine these into one.

 Today marks the end of my second week at the MS Trust.
 Now that I have settled into my role and got to know everyone I am working with, time is passing me by very quickly.
 I’m very surprised to see that I have reached the halfway-point of my internship already.